 Like so many following the events at Marjory Stoneman Douglas High School in Parkland, Florida, the heads of the six schools comprising the Mid-Atlantic Prep League (MAPL) and Six Mid-Atlantic Boarding Schools (SMABS) believe we must do more as a country to protect students from gun violence.
 Those of us who work and live at schools feel the weight of this latest tragedy and cannot, and will not, be silent.

 Four Hun students were recognized Feb.
-27th with the first-ever Keifer Community Awards.
-The awards, to be given each semester, are named after longtime Hun Dean of Faculty Kay Keifer, who retired last spring.
+27th with the first-ever Kiefer Community Awards.
+The awards, to be given each semester, are named after longtime Hun Dean of Faculty Kay Kiefer, who retired last spring.

 Headmaster Jonathan Brougham has joined a growing list of New York and New Jersey independent schools who have signed respective letters to our Nation's leaders on gun violence.